Critical Updates for Construction Law and Practice in Ontario

 Sandra Astolfo

-General Counsel, and VP Legal & Indigenous Relations, Bennett Group
+General Counsel & VP Legal Services, Bennett Construction Group

-Stay current on how to navigate key shifts impacting Ontario construction law.
+Stay current on how to navigate construction law risk and issues in your day-to-day practice.

-Whether you’re advising owners, contractors, subcontractors, or suppliers, this essential and information-packed program is designed to deliver critical insights and practical tools to help you manage risk, resolve disputes, and meet your evolving legal obligations with confidence.
+Whether you’re advising owners, contractors, subcontractors, or suppliers, this essential and information-packed program goes beyond a surface update and is designed to deliver critical insights and practical tools to help you manage risk, resolve disputes, and meet your evolving obligations with confidence.

 Can’t Make the Date?
 Registration includes 120-day unlimited, online access to the recorded program.